|Position:||Director of Operations|

 |Alma Mater:||Boston University, '07|

-David Dantes begins his fifth season as the Director of Operations for the California volleyball program.
+David Dantes is in his sixth season as the Director of Operations for the California volleyball program.
 The East Bay native served as the volunteer assistant coach for the Golden Bears during the 2007 and 2008 seasons.

 Dantes returned to Berkeley by way of New Haven, Conn., where he was an assistant coach for the Yale volleyball program under head coach Erin Appleman.
 With his help, the Bulldogs finished 2010 with a share of the Ivy League championship, a 12-2 conference record, and an 18-8 overall mark.
 Dantes served one season as a volunteer assistant in 2009 before he was promoted to a full-time position.